 Do I need a geotechnical risk assessment?

-In some cases, it will be obvious that a risk assessment is needed – for example if the weather events this year caused damage.
+In some cases, it will be obvious that a risk assessment is needed – for example if the weather events in early 2023 caused damage.
 Other properties may not have sustained any or much damage at all, but are located in areas that we suspect may be at risk in future.
-We recommend you complete this online form to participate in the process.

 What information do you collect in the desktop geotechnical assessments?